Published on May 14, 2020

 The results of the bone marrow biopsy showed that the CLL had progressed.
 I am now stage I. Things got real in a hurry.
 Does this mean that watch and wait is over?
 Not exactly.

 My oncologist wanted me to get a second opinion from The Ohio State University Wexner Medical Center.
 However, the doctor wanted me to see is not seeing new patients until August or September of this year.

 While I was waiting to see a doctor from Ohio State, I spoke with someone at the University of Cincinnati.
 Information is power.
 I choose to be proactive in learning about CLL, as waiting does not seem to be the best advice.
 Keep in mind, I am kind of a type-A person.

 The opinion from the University of Cincinnati was to slow down, no rush.
 Dr. Emily Curran even sent my test results to a colleague of hers at MD Anderson Cancer Center in Houston, Texas.
 They also said watch and wait was still the best approach.
 They wanted to know what Ohio State said after my next blood test came back.

 We waited, but only until April 6, 2020.
 I was to see Dr. Kerry Rogers, but I got a call a week before my appointment.
 They said due to COVID-19, we would be doing the appointment over the Internet.
 I had my blood drawn locally, so we would have updated results.
 My white blood count was still at 75,000, which is what it was in early February.

 Dr. Rogers was great online and answered all of my and my wife’s questions.
 She really took her time with us and made sure we were aware of the next steps.
-While it would be nice to control things and get started on a treatment, since I do not have any other symptoms Dr. Rogers said it makes more sense to continue to watch and wait.
+While it would be nice to control things and get started on treatment since I do not have any other symptoms, Dr. Rogers said it makes more sense to continue to watch and wait.